A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 \section{Applications}

-We show here the application of the self-consistent LDA+DMFT implementation to Cerium, Ce$_2$O$_3$ and Pu$_2$O$_3$.
+We show here the application of the self-consistent DFT+DMFT implementation to Cerium, Ce$_2$O$_3$ and Pu$_2$O$_3$.
 The first two systems have been already studied with a fully self-consistent LDA(ASA)+DMFT technique\cite{Pourovskii07}.
 This implementation was based on an LMTO-ASA\cite{andersen_lmto_1975_prb} framework.
 We will thus be able both to check if physical effects due to self-consistency are recovered in our implementation and what are the improvement brought by the use of the PW-PAW method.
-Indeed, the PW-PAW implementation is more flexible and more precise: the inclusion of semi-core states is easier and structural properties are expected to be more precisely computed.
+Indeed, the PW-PAW implementation is more flexible and more precise: the inclusion of semi-core states is easier and structural and thermodynamical properties are expected to be more precisely computed.

-We have performed both LDA+U calculations and LDA+DMFT calculations.
-Two solver were used for the LDA+DMFT calculations.
-The first one -- the static Hartree Fock solver -- , is used in order to check that LDA+U results are recovered with this approach (see Appendix \ref{subapp:ldautest}) and thus to check a part of the implementation of the self-consistency over electronic density.
-The second solver we used is the Hubbard I solver, as in Ref \cite{Pourovskii07} (see appendix \ref{app:HubbardI}).
-For simplicity, we restrict our LDA+DMFT calculations to the paramagnetic phase of these compounds.
+We have performed both DFT+U calculations and DFT+DMFT calculations.
+Moreover for DFT+DMFT, two solvers were used: the first one -- the static Hartree Fock solver -- , is used in order to check that DFT+U results are recovered with this approach (see \ref{subapp:ldautest}) and thus to check a part of the implementation of the self-consistency over electronic density.
+The second solver we used is the Hubbard I solver, as in Ref. \cite{Pourovskii07} (see appendix \ref{app:HubbardI}).

+For simplicity, we restrict our DFT+DMFT calculations to the paramagnetic phase of these compounds.